dm2912/Crystal/README.md

 + Basic layout simplified, new background, and layout
 + Carousel layouts reduced to two and re-done, one simple, one full details
 + Grid layouts reduced to two and re-done, one simple, one full details

+19/9/20
++ Slim down all artwork to EmuElec only
++ Alt logo's complete (all white bordered)

 To do